lindavos-dot/hello_world/superpy/README.md

 positional arguments:
   {today,advance_time,backward_time,inventory,inventory_csv_to_pdf,purchases,sales,lack,stock,buy,sell,revenue,profit}
 -    today                Show today's date
--    advance_time        show today's date plus the days you entered
+-    reset_today          Reset the internal date to calendar date
--    backward_time       show today's date minus the days you entered
+-    advance_time         Moves the internal date forward by the desired number of days
--    inventory           Shows the inventory of the supermarket using rich
+-    backward_time        Moves the internal date backwards by the desired number of days
--    inventory_csv_to_pdf
+-    inventory            Shows the current stock of the supermarket using rich
-                        Converts inventory.csv to inventory.pdf
+-    inventory_csv_to_pdf Converts inventory.csv to inventory.pdf
 -    purchases            Shows the purchases of the supermarket
 -    sales                Shows the sales of the supermarket
 -    lack                 Shows the shrinkage of the supermarket
 -    stock                Shows the stock of the supermarket
--    buy                 add new purchase to current stock file and purchases file
+-    buy                  Add new purchase to current stock file and purchases file
--    sell                remove stock from the current stock file and sales file
+-    sell                 Remove stock from the current stock file and adds new sales to sales file
 -    revenue              Shows the revenue of the supermarket.
 Please enter dates in the following format: yyyy-mm-dd
 -    profit               Shows the profit of the supermarket.
 Please enter dates in the following format: yyyy-mm-dd

 options:
   -h, --help            show this help message and exit